phazlett/quickstrike/README.md

 # Installation from Prebuilt Distributables

-The easiest way to get the app running is to download a pre-built distributable from the Github repo.
-Please not that these distributions are not digitally signed and Mac and Windows users will see a warning noting this.
+The easiest way to get the app running is to [download a pre-built distributable](https://github.com/phazlett/quickstrike/tags) from the Github repo.
+Please note that these distributions are not digitally signed and Mac and Windows users may see a warning noting this.
 If you are unsure of the safety of this app then do not use the prebuilt distributables.

 # Installation from Source Code